cvzi/Youtube-Hide-default-playlists-userscript/README.md

 # Youtube - Hide default playlists
 Hide the default playlists in the navigation on the left side of Youtube

+The following features can be enabled in the Tampermonkey menu:
+*   Hide default playlists
+*   Auto show all playlists
+*   Sort playlists alphabetically

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 This is a userscript for your browser.
 It's primarily designed for Firefox and Chrome with